 College football attendance has been on a slow, yet steady, climb since the 2020 covid-19 pandemic.
 Please find below a detailed attendance breakdown of the 2024 season.

-The top ten (10) attending programs are led by the SEC with seven (7) while the Big Ten adds three (3).
+The top ten (10) attending programs are led by the SEC with seven (7) teams, while the Big Ten adds three (3) more universities.
 That said, it should be noted that the B-10 has the three (3) highest attending populations in all of college football.
-The next ten (11-20) are made up of four SEC, the B-10 has four (4), the ACC has one (1) & one (1) IND, round out the top twenty (20).
+The next ten (11-20) are made up of four SEC (giving them 11 of the top 20), the B-10 also has four (4), the ACC has one (1) & one (1) IND, Notre Dame, round out the top twenty (20).
 To complete our top 25 list, we need to add two (2) more B-10 teams, one (1) additional SEC squad, a second ACC team & introduce our 1st B-12 program.

 Team | Conference / | Attendance / | Rank |